Search this Site

 - In accordance with revised copyright laws, each contributor will need to sign an Author’s Agreement, which will be sent with the edited galleys.
 Information on copyright ownership and re-publication of articles is detailed in the Author’s Agreement.

 Authors are responsible for the accuracy of citations and quotations in their papers.
-Once a manuscript has been accepted for publication, therefore, the author will be required to provide photocopies of all direct quotations from the primary source material, indicating page numbers.
+Once a manuscript has been accepted for publication, the author will be required to provide photocopies of all direct quotations from the primary source material, including page numbers.
 (Please mark the quoted material on the photocopies with highlighter or colored markings.)
-In addition, the editors will require photocopies of all references: the title page and copyright pages of all books cited, the first and last pages of book chapters cited, and the first and last pages of journal articles cited, as well as the Table of Contents of the particular issue of the journal in which the cited article appeared.
-The foregoing items will be used to verify the accuracy of the quotations in the text and the references cited, and to correct any errors or omissions.
-The photocopies will not be returned.
+The photocopies of references must include the title page and copyright pages of all books cited, the first and last pages of book chapters cited, and the first and last pages of journal articles cited, as well as the Table of Contents of the particular issue of the journal in which the cited article appeared.
+Reference materials cannot be returned to the author.

 References should be double-spaced, numbered consecutively in the text, and cited at the end in the following standard form: